This is the multi-page printable view of this section. Click here to print.

 bypass-host-check ENDOR_BYPASS_HOST_CHECK Bypass the check that verifies that the host machine is correctly setup to use endorctl.

-enable-github-action-token ENDOR_GITHUB_ACTION_TOKEN_ENABLE Enable keyless authentication using Github action OIDC tokens.
+enable-github-action-token ENDOR_GITHUB_ACTION_TOKEN_ENABLE Enable keyless authentication using GitHub Action OIDC tokens.
 See the GitHub documentation on configuring OpenID Connect in cloud providers for details.

 gcp-service-account ENDOR_GCP_CREDENTIALS_SERVICE_ACCOUNT Set the target service account for GCP based authentication.
 GCP authentication is only enabled if this flag is set.